drocheam/optrace/docs/source/usage/overview.rst

 Wavelength Range
 ###################

-optrace is optimized for operation for the visible wavelength range of 380 - 780 nm.
+optrace is optimized for operation in the visible wavelength range of 380 - 780 nm.
-The range can be extended by:
+However, the range can be extended by setting new bounds:

 .. testcode::